 A Case Study in Community-Driven Elder Care

-Community of Practice: Social Work & Community Services
+Community of Practice: Social Work & Community Service Operations

 Topic: Volunteer-Driven, Tech-Enabled Resource Sharing for Elderly Care